donet-server/donet/README.md

 We welcome with open arms new contributors to share in the development of Donet.

 ## Getting Started
+The Donet repository houses two different Rust projects:
+- **donet** - The Donet daemon source, which includes all the Donet services.
+See [donet-server.org](https://www.donet-server.org).
+- **libdonet** - The core utilities for Donet services, including Datagrams and the DC file parser.
+See [libdonet.rs](https://libdonet.rs).

 Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the engine works.